IBM-Cloud/iot4i-api-examples-nodejs/README.md

 ## Run on Bluemix

+1. Create an IoT4Insurance on Bluemix
+2. Rename the service to iot4Insurance
-Use tbe button below to Deploy the examples on Bluemix via IBM Bluemix DevOps services.
+3. Use the button below to Deploy the examples on Bluemix via IBM Bluemix DevOps services

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/iot4i-api-examples-nodejs&branch=webui)